Jhayrolandero/DeNegaFy/src/content/introductions/intro-1.md

 title: What is DeNegaFy?
 ---

-DeNegaFy(Delete-Negative-Fy) suggest random things to do to cope with negativity
+DeNegaFy(Delete-Negative-Fy) suggest random activity (inspired by Bored API) to do to cope with negativity